jwellman1307/SafeSpend-App/README.md

 - **Bills**
   Allows users to add, edit, delete, and track recurring or one-time bills.

+- **Expenses**
+  Allows users to log spending and keep track of money leaving the budget.

+- **History**
+  Provides a record of activity so users can review budget changes and spending behavior.

 - **Update Cash Available**
   Lets users quickly update how much money they currently have available.